rapidsai/notebooks/docs/dockerhub-README.md

     [1] ??pygdf.read_csv

-Check out the RAPIDS [documentation](http://rapids.ai/start.html) for more detailed information and a RAPIDS [cheat sheet](https://rapids.ai/files/cheatsheet.pdf).
+Check out the RAPIDS [documentation](http://rapids.ai/start.html) for more detailed information.

 ## More Information